What are the top must-know software design patterns?

 3. Command Pattern

-• Example: A smart home system where commands like turning on the lights, adjusting the thermostat, or locking the doors are encapsulated as objects.
-These command objects can be scheduled, executed later, or even undone.
+• Example: A smart home where "lights on" or "lock doors" are command objects that can be executed now, scheduled for later, or reversed.

 interface Command { void execute(); } class LightOnCommand implements Command { private Light light; public LightOnCommand(Light light) { this.light = light; } @Override public void execute() { light.on(); } } class RemoteControl { private Command command; public void setCommand(Command command) { this.command = command; } public void pressButton() { command.execute(); } }